AnalysisClimate CrisisFeatures

 In fact, as Hurricane Helene approached, lawmakers allowed billions of dollars to be stripped from disaster funding, all while FEMA is facing a multi-billion dollar deficit and is unable to provide for rebuilding projects.
 These same lawmakers are able to build bipartisan support for sending billions of dollars to Israel to fund a genocidal war drive, but draw the line at disaster relief.

-To add insult to injury, some officials are scapegoating immigrants seeking asylum for the budget shortfall.
+To add insult to injury, some officials and politicians are scapegoating immigrants seeking asylum for the budget shortfall.
 This tired and racist divide-and-conquer rhetoric will not work.

 Instead of excuses and inaction, officials must fully fund FEMA to cover the costs for people’s needs without delay.
 We demand immediate assistance to ensure that people get clean water, food, medicine, shelter, and transportation now!
 This must be coupled with long term assistance to fully rebuild our communities, including the rural communities which are often forgotten.
 And we demand immediate and comprehensive action on climate change, which is fueling storms like these.
 Use our tax money to fund people’s needs, not the war machine!